Your Encryption Keys Are in Virginia: On BitLocker, the FBI, and Why European Universities Need Sovereign Software

 A Christmas Star (Minus the Star, Plus a Moon Nobody Asked For)

-A browser-based simulator for exoplanet transit photometry, binary eclipses, and exomoon scenarios — built with Kepler integrators, limb darkening, and N-body dynamics.
+A browser-based simulator for exoplanet transit photometry, binary eclipses, and exomoon scenarios — with Keplerian and N-body paths, limb-darkening models, and timing diagnostics.
+It is an educational simulator, not a validated research pipeline.
 I spent Christmas on this.
 You’re welcome, science.

 The Golden Bead Cube Weighs One Kilogram